 On October 30, 2023, our Board of Directors authorized an additional two-year program to repurchase up to \$75.0 million of outstanding common stock, with the primary purpose of offsetting potential dilution from issuance of common stock under our stock-based compensation programs.
 This share repurchase program will expire on October 30, 2025.
 During fiscal 2023 we repurchased and retired 32,020 shares of common stock for \$1.2 million.
-During the three months ended March 30, 2024, we repurchased and retired 411,756 shares of common stock for \$17.4 million (including excise tax accrued), and as of March 30, 2024, \$56.4 million remained available for future repurchases.
+During the nine months ended September 28, 2024, we repurchased and retired 889,683 shares of common stock for \$37.2 million, and as of September 28, 2024, \$36.6 million remained available for future repurchases.

 Our policy related to repurchases of our common stock is to charge the excess of cost over par value to additional paid-in capital once the shares are retired.
-The net share repurchases are subject to a 1% excise tax under the Inflation Reduction Act.
+Share repurchases are subject to an excise tax enabled by the Inflation Reduction Act that is generally 1% of the fair market value of the shares repurchased at the time of the repurchase, net of the fair market value of certain new stock issuances during the same taxable year.
+Certain exceptions apply to the excise tax.
 The excise tax incurred reduces the amount available under the repurchase programs, as applicable, and is included in the cost of shares repurchased in the Condensed Consolidated Statement of Stockholders Equity.
 All repurchases were made in compliance with Rule 10b-18 under the Securities Exchange Act of 1934, as amended.